SchneiderInfosystems/FB4D/README.md

 **FB4D** is developed in pure object pascal and can be used with _Firemonkey_ on all supported platforms.
 The library and its sample projects are currently tested with Win64/Win32, Mac64/32, Linux64 by using FMXLinux, iOS64 and Android.
 (Hint to mobile platforms: The TokenJWT to perform the token verification requires the installation of the OpenSSL libraries).
 For more information about using OpenSSL see the [installation of OpenSSL](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D#install-openssl)

+#### Hints for Windows

+In the _DemoFB4D_ app, the Edge web browser is used to display Markdown as HTML and PDF.
+To do this, it is necessary to install the WebView2 SDK or at least copy the WebView2Loader.dll into your executable directory.
+Read more about WebView2 and TWebBrowser on Embarcadero's Wiki.
+This upgrade is only necessary under Win32 and Win64.

 #### Limitation on Android for VisionML

 AnnotateFile is limited to pdf only, as gif support does not work due [RSP-17682](https://quality.embarcadero.com/browse/RSP-17682), and the tif image format is not yet supported.